KhaledShata/Transfer-Learning-with-CNN/README.md

 ## Project Description

 This project leverages a pre-trained VGG16 model from the torchvision library as a base for feature extraction, followed by a custom classifier to differentiate between dog and cat images.
 The project is structured into two main notebooks:
-- `Online_Transfer_Learning.ipynb`: Demonstrates online transfer learning where the feature extraction and classification steps are performed simultaneously during model training.
+- Online Transfer Learning: Demonstrates online transfer learning where the feature extraction and classification steps are performed simultaneously during model training.
-- `Offline_Transfer_Learning.ipynb`: Illustrates offline transfer learning, where features are first extracted and stored, and then used to train a separate classifier.
+- Offline Transfer Learning: Illustrates offline transfer learning, where features are first extracted and stored, and then used to train a separate classifier.

 ## Dataset